obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Limit the number of chars you can see in the input box
+    + Show only the rightmost dirs in the dir list
+    + Show only the rightmost chars in the input box
 + Use tab or enter to enter directories
     + Display directories in bubbles
         + Replace current_dir with a dir stack